RoboticsTeam4904/FieldAC/README.md

-# FRC Field Model
+# Field AC
-Building a realtime model of the field and all its components.
+Building a realtime model of the field and all its components to eventually reduce entropy.

 # Table of Contents